gloewing/studyStrap_Figures/Table 1 (Simulation Results)/README.md

 The output from the simulations is in Folder "~/Simulations/Results (Simulation Output Files)."

-The code that takes that output and generates the tables is in "Simulations Table.R."
+The code that takes that output and generates the tables is in "Simulations Table_Reduced.R."
 The working directory will have to be changed appropriately in this file.